bsiegert/blog/content/posts/pinebook-pro-netbsd.md

 In my experience however, the Broadcom Wi-Fi driver is extremely likely to make the system crash or hang.
 I tend to rely mostly on an old Apple Ethernet-USB adapter (an `axe` interface).

 **NOTE:** I have since back-pedaled and returned to NetBSD 9.
 Other than the unstable Wi-Fi, I also had crashes when running `npm install` and other issues.

+**Update 2022-08-27**: changed the device name for writing the image, thanks Nikita!